oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

 ## Introduction

-In this lab, you create a APEX application named **Automatic Invoice Handling** using Create APP Wizard.
-Furthermore, you will set up a REST Data Source to interact with OCI Doc Understanding.
-Additionally, you will enhance the home page to facilitate invoice uploading and document processing and analysis.
+In this lab, you create an APEX application named **Automatic Invoice Handling** using the Create APP Wizard.
+You also set up a REST Data Source to interact with OCI Doc Understanding and enhance the home page to facilitate invoice uploading and document processing and analysis.

 OCI Doc Understanding refers to Oracle Cloud Infrastructure's (OCI) service for document processing and analysis.
-It enables users to extract valuable insights and metadata from unstructured documents such as PDFs, images, and scanned documents
+It enables users to extract valuable insights and metadata from unstructured documents such as PDFs, images, and scanned documents.

 Estimated Time: 10 Minutes